CloudM-Migrate/documentation/Engineering-Reference/OnPremExchange.md

 layout: default
 title: On-Premesis Exchange
 grand_parent: Engineering Reference
-parent: Source Options
+parent: Endpoint Options
 nav_order: 9
 ---

-## On-Premesis Exchange Source Options
+## On-Premesis Exchange Endpoint Options
 {: .no_toc }

 ---

-This document will give an overview on all the On Premises Exchange Source Options in CloudM Migrate.
+This document will give an overview on all the On Premises Exchange Endpoint Options in CloudM Migrate.

 <a href="https://cloudm-migrate.github.io/documentation/Engineering-Reference/OnPremExchangeSourceAO.html">On Premises Exchange Source Advanced Options</a>